Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model scramjet combustor: Result and Discussion

 \subsection{General steady-state features}

-To provide an overview of the flow field and flame morphology after the simulation has reached the steady state, Fig.~\ref{fig3:Qdot-P} shows a three-dimensional representation of the near-cavity region using iso-surfaces of arbitrarily specified heat release rate (coloured by temperature) and pressure gradient magnitude (uncoloured) for Case 1.
-It can be observed that the iso-surface of heat release rate starts from the shear layer above the cavity and extends downstream along the lower wall as a shear layer/boundary layer flame.
-Within the cavity, the majority of the reaction occurs near the rear ramp, characterised by elevated temperatures.
-Additionally, this region represents the point of impingement between the cavity shear layer and the aft wall, resulting in an increase in local static pressure as demonstrated in Fig.~\ref{fig9:P}.
-This impingement leads to the formation of a compression wave.
-The compression wave moves towards upper wall and is then reflected to lower wall, which is similar to the observation in the non-reactive condition~\cite{fang2023direct}.
+To provide an overview of the flow field and flame morphology after the combustion in near-cavity area has reached the steady state, Fig.~\ref{fig5:Qdot-P} shows a three-dimensional representation of the near-cavity region using iso-surfaces of heat release rate (coloured by temperature) and pressure gradient magnitude (uncoloured) for two caes.
+Combustion takes place along the cavity shear layer and extends downstream along the lower wall.
+Within the cavity, the majority of the reaction occurs near the rear ramp, characterised by elevated heat release rate.
+According to the categorisation of combustion modes proposed by Wang et al.~\cite{WANG201312078}, the current condition can be classified as cavity shear-layer stabilised combustion.
+This mode of combustion is formed due to the elongated cavity and low equivalence ratio\cite{WANG201312078,BARNES201524}.